Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 In case Imoen is not in party, she will have taken residence in the Palace top ground and tell the PC about her chest herself.
 Imoen's kickout dialogue was altered to reflect her new residence: after revceiving her room, Imoen can be send to the Palace upon kickout.
 This should be compatible with other "sent NPC to wait somewhere" mods (calls higher weighted dialogue which circles back to the normal one if the PC doesn't want her to wait at the Palace).

-6 Duke Eltan is in the Palace
+7 Duke Eltan is in the Palace
 -----------------------------------
 With this component installed, Duke Eltan will also be alive and in the palace.
-This component also removes Duke Eltan from the Harbormaster's Building in case he was introduced there e.g. by bg1re and/or bg1ub mods.
+This component also removes Duke Eltan from the Harbormaster's Building in case he was introduced there e.g. by older versions of bg1re and/or by bg1ub.

-For compatibility with bg1re's "Scar's Return" bonus quest, please note: this component will enable the final appearance of resurrected Scar, but nothing more.
-As in the original bg1re component, you need to have gathered all needed items and spoken to Duke Eltan up to the point where he will see to Scar's resurrection before killing Sarevok.
-Then you will be able to prolong Scar's appearance until after Sarevok is killed by talking to Duke Eltan inside the Palace.
+For compatibility with bg1re's "Scar's Return" bonus quest, please note: EBG1 is completely compatible with this component from bg1re v3.0 or higher.
+You can complete and even start the whole Scar's Return Bonus Quest from bg1re after Sarevok's death by talking to Duke Eltan inside the Palace.
+There is no need to start the quest before Sarevok's death any more.

-Note for compatibility: this component introduces a cre file "C#STELTA.cre" which has the DV "DELTAN" and the dialogue "DELTAN2.dlg".
+Note to modders for compatibility: this component introduces a cre file "C#STELTA.cre" which has the DV "ELTAN" and the dialogue "DELTAN2.dlg" with an "always true" dialogue state with the line "~You saved us.
+You have the gratitude of the city.~", triggered by ~Dead("Sarevok")~.
+Do NOT introduce a line that says "~You saved us.
+You have the gratitude of the city.~" with your own mod for Duke Eltan, or compatibility will be lost.
+You can add reply options to this line of EBG1 if your mod gets installed after.
+To determine the state number of this line in DELTAN2.dlg, use the following code in the tp2, with %deltan2_70% being the variable number of the dialogue state:

+//----code to determine a state number---
+// Get state for DELTAN2 %deltan2_70%
+/* ~You saved us.
+You have the gratitude of the city.~ */ OUTER_SET deltan2_70 = STATE_WHICH_SAYS 70 IN ~c#endlessbg1/translations/%s/DIALOGUES.TRA~ FROM ~DELTAN2~
+//---------------------------------------

-7 Flaming Fist Healer come into Undercity Temple
+8 Flaming Fist Healer come into Undercity Temple
 -----------------------------------
 After Sarevok and his three minions inside the Undercity Temple are defeated, a Flaming Fist Healer and a FF Scout will come into the temple to take away their bodies.
 They also offer to heal and resurrect all party members and disarm the traps on the Bhaal symbol (note: this does not include the trigger points at the sides for the Battle Horrors).
 The player can chose not to benefit from this offer.

-8 Elminster makes an Appearance
+9 Elminster makes an Appearance
 -----------------------------------
 Elminster will turn up once again in front of the palace.
 There are two install choices: